logzly. Vineyard Harvest Chronicles

 Flavor vs. Yield – The Classic Trade‑off

 Most new growers think they have to choose: pick early for bright, fruity flavors, or wait longer for bigger berries and more juice.
 The truth is you can have both—if you plan ahead.
-A well‑timed harvest captures the peak of sugar, acidity, and phenolic ripeness without sacrificing volume.
+Learning how to time your grape harvest for maximum flavor is possible with proper planning.

 Weather is Your Co‑pilot